Sunday, January 27, 2019

 Antidote to Scarcity

-When one is on a pilgrimage there is uncertainty.
-In such a state, the mind looks for certainty and sits as the gate keeper to raise red flags.
-On the other hand the ones who have walked this path before tell us to just have faith and you won’t sleep hungry and without a roof.
+When one is on a pilgrimage, there is uncertainty.
+In such a state, the mind looks for certainty and serves as the gatekeeper, raising red flags.
+On the other hand, those who have walked this path before tell us to just have faith, and we won't sleep hungry or without a roof.

-In the first week my mind went through so many mental calculations that I stared feeling more tired of it then walking.
-There would be times when I won’t eat so that I don’t have to share my food.
-Finally we decided to just give it away.
-We stared sharing it with children who came running to us greeting Narmade Har.
-The smiles that they shared fuelled us and gradually the weight of my mind and my bag started reducing.
-It is in the giving that we receive as Nipun bhai says.
+In the first week, my mind went through so many mental calculations that I started feeling more tired of it than walking.
+There would be times when I wouldn't have shared my food.
+Finally, we decided to just give it away.
+We started sharing it with children who came running to us, greeting Narmade Har.
+The smile they shared fuelled us, and gradually the weight in my mind and my bag started to lift.
+It is in the giving that we receive,e as Nipun bhai says.

-Everywhere around us we are seeing the abundance in nature.
-Tall trees giving shade.
+Everywhere around us, we see abundant nature.
+Tall tregiving shade.
 Birds singing songs.
-Cranes on the river banks taking its gentle flights.
-Small puppies licking my toes.
-Dew drops shining like pearls as the early morning sun rays touch them.
+Cranes on the river banks are taking their gentle flights.
+Small puppies are licking my toes.
+Dew drops shine like pearls as the early morning sun rays touch them.
 Squirrels running ahead of us.
-Butterflies spreading their colour across the green field.
+Butterflies are spreading their color across the green field.
 Bells of the evening prayer.
-Night lamps far in a home helps me to connect with someone whom I don’t know.
+Night lamps far away in a home help me connect with someone I don't know.

-It’s interesting how each day I walk to this new village, I sleep under a new roof, eat with new people, as things starts to get a little comfortable and certain, it’s time to move on:)
+It's interesting how each day I walk to this new village, I sleep under a new roof, eat with new people, as things start to get a little comfortable, and it's time to move on:)

-And as walked we were singing "We have enough we are grateful share the the blessings bodhi swaha" fondly remembering Rev. Heng Sure.
+And as we walked, we were singing: "We have enough, we are grateful, share the blessings, bodhi-swaha, remembering Rev. Heng Sure."

 This design has taught me to trust.
-There is a higher plan which is taking care.
+There is a higher plan within a person

 Transforming the M capital: Money to Math to Maitri

-At Nani Ambaji few children came to us asking for money.
-We did not want to feed into the Money capital so we thought of engaging with them in some conversation.
+At Nani Ambaji, a few children came to us asking for money.
+We didn't want to feed into the Money capital, so we engaged with them in conversation.
 The graph went from a little resistance to shyness to sharing.
-We had children from different classes including a special child.
-Swara knew some of their curriculum so after a few check-in questions, she told the kids that she would be available for the next two hours and they could come with their books if they had any doubts.
-And then in no time the number game started.
-It was interesting to see how in a few minutes we had so many children joining in.
+We had children from different classes, including a special child.
+Swara knew some of their curriculum, so after a few check-in questions, she told the kids she would be available for the next two hours and that they could come with their books if they had any doubts.
+And then in no time, the number game started.
+It was interesting to see how, in a few minutes, so many children joined in.

 We had a few chocolates and a packet of pencils that we had received on our way to give forward to children going to school.
-Before leaving we shared those little gifts and a lot of friendship.
+Before leaving, ng we shared those little gifts and a lot of friendship.

 Writing From Nani Ambaji